-Custom Post Types, Custom Fields, Tags, Categories, Featured Images: if you need any of these, you should check out our premium plugin: Advanced Content Templates
+Custom Post Types, Custom Fields, Tags, Categories, Featured Images: if you need any of these, you should check out our pro plugin, Advanced Content Templates: Advanced Content Templates

-If you need a WordPress developer, I'm available for hire: Contact CGD
+If you need WordPress developers, we’re available for hire: Contact Objectiv

 - Fix one more menu related issue with Subscriber role.